ubiquity/rpc-handler/README.md

 Modify `src/rpc-whitelist.json` to add/remove RPC endpoints for specific chain IDs.
 The handler will only test URLs listed in this file.

-## Latency Testing
+## Latency Testing & Selection

-The `LatencyTester` performs the following checks:
+The `LatencyTester` performs the following checks concurrently for each whitelisted RPC:
-1. Sends `eth_getCode` to the Permit2 address (`0x000000000022D473030F116dDEE9F6B43aC78BA3`) and verifies the returned bytecode prefix.
+1.  **Permit2 Bytecode:** Sends `eth_getCode` to the Permit2 address (`0x000000000022D473030F116dDEE9F6B43aC78BA3`) and verifies the returned bytecode prefix.
+Failure results in `status: 'wrong_bytecode'`.
-2. Sends `eth_syncing` and verifies the result is `false`.
+2.  **Sync Status:** Sends `eth_syncing` and verifies the result is `false`.
+Failure results in `status: 'syncing'`.
-3. Measures the time taken for both calls to complete concurrently.

-Only RPCs passing all checks within the timeout are considered valid.
+3.  **Connectivity/Timeout:** Checks for network errors, HTTP errors, RPC errors, or timeouts during the above calls.

+The `RpcSelector` then uses these results:
+-   It prioritizes the RPC with the lowest latency that has `status: 'ok'` (passed both checks).
+-   If no RPC has `status: 'ok'`, it falls back to selecting the RPC with the lowest latency that has `status: 'syncing'` (passed bytecode check, failed sync check).
+-   If no RPC meets either of these criteria, no endpoint is selected.